-When the recruiter asks, "Now do you have any questions?", it's important to have a few ready.
-It shows you're interested in the company and are serious about your career plans.
+When the recruiter asks, “Do you have any questions?”, it’s important to have a few ready.
+It shows you’re interested in the company and are serious about your career plans.
 Tailor the questions you ask to your career interests and goals.
-Don't ask questions just for the sake of asking questions -- make sure it is information that you need.
-Also, try to avoid asking questions that are answered in the company's annual report or employment brochure.
-Recruiters know when you haven't done your homework!
+Don’t ask questions just for the sake of asking questions — make sure it is information that you need.
+Also, try to avoid asking questions that are answered on the company’s web site or marketing materials.
+Recruiters know when you haven’t done your homework!
 Here are some suggestions:

 - My major is _______________ (fill in your major), what advice would you give a student about to graduate with this degree?

 - What do I need to know about the application process?

 - I went online and filled out your application for the ___________ (fill in with job you have applied for) and I am really interested in _____________ (employer name) and was curious what else I might do to help me get a foot in the door?

 - Are there some specific skills, work experience or educational background that can make me more competitive for the ____________________ (position name)?

 - What are the primary results a person in this position would be expected to achieve?

 - What percentage of time would be devoted to each of the responsibilities of the position?